-Any modern Web interface, application or database that relies on the Cloud to provide the foundational infrastructure, scalability and redundancy does so because end-users demand high performance and zero downtime to meet their needs.
-From supporting satellite based positioning, to energy management, financial institution needs to proprietary application development and code deployment, ClearScale, an AWS Premier Consulting Partner has successfully guided organizations as they have migrated to a much more scalable and automated solution in the AWS Cloud.
+Any modern Web interface, application, or database that relies on the cloud to provide the foundational infrastructure, scalability, and redundancy does so because end-users demand high performance and zero downtime to meet their needs.
+From supporting satellite-based positioning to energy management, to financial institution needs, to proprietary application development and code deployment, ClearScale, an AWS Premier Consulting Partner, has successfully guided organizations as they have migrated to a much more scalable and automated solution in the AWS Cloud.

 This was more evident than ever when ClearScale was engaged by a non-profit, non-partisan organization that provides interactive voter guide information.
-With the U.S. 2016 election expected to see higher turn-out and interest than had been seen previously, this organization realized that in order to meet the increased needs of the electorate it would need to evolve its implementation that was already sitting in the AWS Cloud in order to deliver, on demand, key voter guide information to States and counties throughout the country as well as news organization integrations and civic groups.
+With the U.S. 2016 election expected to see higher turn-out and interest than had been seen previously, this organization realized that in order to meet the increased needs of the electorate, it would need to evolve its implementation that was already sitting in the AWS Cloud in order to deliver — on demand — key voter guide information to States and counties throughout the country as well as to news organization integrations and civic groups.

-ClearScale reviewed organization's AWS hosted environment and began to perform an analysis to determine where the issues resided and improvements could be made.
+ClearScale reviewed the organization's AWS-hosted environment and began to perform an analysis to determine where the issues resided and improvements could be made.
 Using tools like JMeter for load testing, it became clear that client's EC2 database instances were unstable and were resulting in a bottleneck in the system.

-Realizing that in order to meet their need of nearly 300 Queries per Second (QPS) and 10x the current load, ClearScale performed a robust audit of the client’s instance beyond just the initial determination and identified several areas of improvement that would be needed in order to have scalable, robust and high-volume response implementation.
+In order to meet their need of nearly 300 Queries per Second (QPS) and 10x the current load, ClearScale performed a robust audit of the organization’s instance beyond just the initial determination and identified several areas of improvement that would be needed in order to have scalable, robust, and high-volume response implementation.

-An extensive list of recommendations was presented to the non-profit organization and after discussions a remediation plan was identified.
+ClearScale presented an extensive list of recommendations to the non-profit organization and after discussions, a remediation plan was identified.
 These recommendations included:

 - Migration to a Virtual Private Cloud (VPC)

 Prior to ClearScale’s review, the client had several unused security groups and rules which had the potential of allowing unrestricted access to a given resource.
-ClearScale migrated them to Amazon’s VPC which allowed them tighter control of their environment unlike the EC2-Classic implementation they had.
-It not only allowed our client the ability to define static IP addresses and assign multiple IP addresses to all of their instances, but also provided them better control over the outbound and inbound traffic giving them additional layers of access controls using network Access Control Lists (ACL).
+ClearScale migrated them to Amazon’s VPC, which, unlike the EC2-Class implementation they had, allowed them tighter control of their environment.
+It not only allowed our client the ability to define static IP addresses and assign multiple IP addresses to all of their instances, but also provided them better control over the outbound and inbound traffic, giving them additional layers of access controls using network Access Control Lists (ACL).

 - Enhancement of the Application Tier

-The client’s implementation in the AWS Cloud did not use auto scaling of groups and only had a single availability zone.
+The client’s implementation in the AWS Cloud did not use auto scaling of groups and only had a single Availability Zone.
 To overcome this, ClearScale enabled Auto Scaling Groups (ASG) and moved the client’s front-end Web instances to it.
 Once completed, ClearScale created new scale-up and scale-down policies based around CPU usage in the ASG.
-Additional availability zones were created and set up as part of the policies enacted allowing instances to start in multiple availability zones as needed and the entire setup was tied to the Cloud Watch metrics package that AWS offers as part of its services.
+Additional Availability Zones were created and set up as part of the policies enacted, allowing instances to start in multiple Availability Aones as needed.
+The entire setup was tied to the Cloud Watch metrics package that AWS offers as part of its services.

 - Implementation of a Load-Balancing Tier